xformerfhs/homophone/README.md

 ```

 One can see that the `E` stands out quite a bit.
-Also `T` and `A` can be easily recognized in a text by their frequency.
+Also, the `T` can be easily recognized in a text by its frequency.

 In order to flatten the statistical distribution of the characters one can map the frequent characters with multiple substitutions.
 For this to work the destination alphabet has to have much more characters than the source alphabet.